Dingo attack

-Dingo attacks on humans are rare in Australia, and when they do occur are generally on young children.
+Dingo attacks on humans are rare in Australia, and when they do occur are generally on young children and small teenagers.
 However, dingoes are much more of a danger to livestock, especially to sheep and young cattle.
 The 5614 km Dingo Fence was constructed in Southeast Australia to protect the livestock there from attacks.

 Wild dogs are fairly large predators, but are much smaller than able-bodied adults and therefore not generally much of a threat to them.
 However, they can be a serious threat to incapacitated, isolated, outnumbered, or very small humans, especially infants and young children.

 Humans and dingoes generally tend to avoid each other.
 In some situations, however, such as on K'gari and some locations in the Northern Territory, close interaction between dingoes and humans, especially feeding dingoes, has led to dangerous habituation and attacks.

 Dingo attacks on livestock, however, are fairly common occurrences and a serious concern for the Australian livestock industry.